top of page

 Egg and Spoon

-Origins: "Through the Eyes of a Child" When my nieces and nephews were small enough to rest easily in my arms, I used to carry them from room to room, walking slowly beneath the quiet glow of the paintings hanging on my walls.
+Origins "Through the Eyes of a Child" When my nieces and nephews were small enough to rest easily in my arms, I used to carry them from room to room, walking slowly beneath the quiet glow of the paintings hanging on my walls.
 There was something intimate and almost ceremonial in those moments — the weight of a child balanced against my shoulder, their eyes wide and unburdened, seeing everything with that startling clarity adults so often lose.
-I would gesture to a canvas
+I would gesture to a canvas a

 Ed Cepiel